2023 Nucs Will Go on Sale November 2023

 2023 will be the 12th year in a row purchasing NUCs from Golden West Bees!
 We are happy to support Randy and his sons Eric & Ian in their family-run business.

 Three Reasons You’ll Love Randy Oliver’s Bees

 1. Bred Only from Colonies that Exhibit Mite Resistance Randy picks 20-30 hives (out of his 1200 hives) that do best against mites each year (keep mite levels lowest).
 He makes queens from those hives, and those are the ones they breed for your Nucs.
 Read about his efforts to breed for mite resistance!

 Randy often inspects hives without a veil and gloves and has bred his bees to be very mellow.
 Gentle bees are great for beginners who are learning to hive inspect, as the bees are more forgiving and take longer to rile up.

 In addition to mite resistance and gentleness, Randy has bred his best honey producers.
 These Nucs are booming and build up fast.
 If you manage them correctly, you will likely get two boxes of honey your first year.
 Leave one for the bees for winter and harvest the other one in October.
 Hint: If you reserve bees earlier, your bees will come earlier and have more time to make more honey.

 Before you get your Nucs

 These Nucs grow quickly.
 We highly recommend that you take our classes so you can successfully inspect and manage them, even if you’ve kept bees before.
 A refresher never hurts!
 There are a bunch of zoom classes to take: Backyard Beekeeping, Hive Inspection, & Varroa Mite Management, and more.
-Click here to check out our classes.
+Check our website for updated class lists.